MystenLabs/sui/doc/src/learn/sui-compared.md

 Because Sui focuses on managing specific objects rather than a single aggregate of state, it also reports on them in a unique way:

 * Every object in Sui has a unique version number.
 * Every new version is created from a transaction that may involve several dependencies, themselves versioned objects.

 As a consequence, a Sui authority -- or any other authority with a copy of the state -- can exhibit a causal history of an object, showing its history since genesis.
 Sui explicitly makes the bet that in most cases, the ordering of that causal history with the causal history of another object is irrelevant; and in the few cases where this information is relevant, Sui makes this relationship explicit in the data.

+## Authorities vs. validators/miners

+An authority plays a role similar to "validators" or "miners" in other blockchain systems.
+The key distinction between these roles (and the reason we insist on using a separate term) is that validators/miners are *active*, whereas authorities are *passive* for the main type of Sui transaction involving single-writer objects.
+Broadly speaking, to deal with a transfer:

+* Miners/validators continuously participate in a global consensus protocol that requires multiple rounds of all-to-all communication between the participants.
+The goal is typically to agree on a *totally ordered* block of transactions and the result of their execution.

+* Authorities do nothing until they receive a transaction or certificate from a user.
+Upon receiving a transaction or certificate, an authority need not communicate with other authorities in order to take action and advance its internal state machine.
+It may wish to communicate with other authorities to share certificates but need not do so.

+## Causal order vs total order

+Unlike most existing blockchain systems (and as the reader may have guessed from the description of write requests above), Sui does not always impose a total order on the transactions submitted by clients, with shared objects being the exception.
+Instead, most transactions are *causally* ordered--if a transaction `T1` produces output objects `O1` that are used as input objects in a transaction `T2`, an authority must execute `T1` before it executes `T2`.
+Note that `T2` need not use these objects directly for a causal relationship to exist--e.g., `T1` might produce output objects which are then used by `T3`, and `T2` might use `T3`'s output objects.
+However, transactions with no causal relationship can be processed by Sui authorities in any order.

 ## Where Sui excels